shuciran/shuciran.github.io/_posts/04 Privilege Escalation/Windows/2022-11-11-Insecure-File-Permissions.md

+---
+description: >-
+  Insecure File Permissions
+title: Insecure File Permissions              # Add title here
+date: 2022-11-11 08:00:00 -0600                           # Change the date to match completion date
+categories: [04 Privilege Escalation, Windows - Insecure File Permissions]                     # Change Templates to Writeup
+tags: [insecure file permissions, windows privesc]     # TAG names should always be lowercase; replace template with writeup, and add relevant tags
+show_image_post: false                                    # Change this to true
+#image: /assets/img/machine-0-infocard.png                # Add infocard image here for post preview image
+---
-As previously mentioned, a common way to elevate privileges on a Windows system is to exploit insecure file permissions on services that run as _nt authority\\system_.
+A common way to elevate privileges on a Windows system is to exploit insecure file permissions on services that run as _nt authority\\system_.

 For example, consider a scenario in which a software developer creates a program that runs as a Windows service.
 During the installation, the developer does not secure the permissions of the program, allowing full read and write access to all members of the _Everyone_ group.
 As a result, a lower-privileged user could replace the program with a malicious one.
 When the service is restarted or the machine is rebooted, the malicious file will be executed with SYSTEM privileges.